temikelani/s3-event-trigger-ddb-backup/README.md

 # Automating DDB Backups Vis S3 Event Trigggers Using Lambda Functions <a id ='top'></a>

+<br><br>

 ## Summary
+This repo was created as a results of an AWS consultation request from Upwork.
-This project ...... coming soon.
+The project provides multiple method for ...... coming soon.

 <br>